MarianHolly/blog_platform/README.md

   - [ ] based on category

 ### `accounts` app
+User authentication, profile management and authorization.

 - [ ] user register
 - [ ] profile create, update, delete
 - [ ] upgrade to writer

+### `---` app
+Workplace for writers and administrators in form of some dashboard

+- [ ] create, update and delete articles
+- [ ] evaluation of articles